diyjac/Udacity-SDC-Radar-Driver-Micro-Challenge/README.md

 ### Issues
   *  Need to develop ROS message to hold ESR Json data.
+     1. ESR data is hierarchical, but the current parser flattens the data.
-     1. Autoware has message compilation for C++, but not for Python
+     2. Autoware has message compilation for C++, but not for Python
-     2. May need to port esr_listener.py to C++
+     3. May need to port esr_listener.py to C++, and produce a hierarchical parser.

 ### Build Environment: ROS Indigo and Ubuntu 14.04
   1. Install Ubuntu 14.04:              http://releases.ubuntu.com/14.04/